Flakey biscuits served hot with creamy sausage gravy is a comforting and hearty breakfast to start your day.

 For the biscuits

-- When ready to bake, heat oven to 400 degrees.
-Melt the reserved 2 tablespoons of butter.
+- Prep oven and butter.
+When ready to bake, heat oven to 400 degrees F. Melt the reserved 2 tablespoons of butter.
 Set aside.

 For the gravy

-- Add butter to drippings in pan and melt over medium-low heat.
+- Add butter and flour.
+Add butter to drippings in pan and melt over medium-low heat.
 Whisk flour into butter mixture and cook, whisking constantly, for about 2 minutes.
 Try not to let the mixture brown.

-- Gradually add milk, whisking until incorporated.
+- Add milk.
+Gradually add milk, whisking until incorporated.
 Reduce heat to medium-low and cook gravy, whisking occasionally, until thickened, 8-10 minutes.
 Stir in sausage; season with salt and pepper.